 The romance novels on our list represent voices deserving of recognition.
-They’re surefire page-turners: best-selling hits that have become blockbuster movies or hit TV series, classics that have withstood the test of time, and stories that have garnered thousands of rave reviews from fans.
-Some of the books were selected by Reader’s Digest book editors (these are noted by a Reader’s Digest Editor’s Choice seal).
-If you love these romance novels, you’ll also want to check out the best historical fiction, fantasy books, young adult novels, beach reads, summer reads, and best books of all time.
+They’re surefire page-turners: bestselling hits that have become blockbuster movies or hit TV series, classics that have withstood the test of time and stories that have garnered thousands of rave reviews from fans.
+Some of the books were selected by Reader’s Digest book editors.
+(These are noted by a Reader’s Digest Editor’s Choice seal.)
+If you love these romance novels, you’ll also want to check out the go-to book recommendations from our readers, the best fantasy books, must-read historical fiction, young adult novels even adults adore, beach reads and summer reads to pick up year-round, Christmas romance books and the best books of all time.

 For more book trivia and inside info on authors and books news, follow the Reader’s Digest Select Editions page on Facebook.

 1. Honey & Spice by Bolu Babalola (2022)

 Fake relationship?
 Snarky heroine?
 University setting?
 Yes, please!
 Kiki Banjo is an independent Black British woman known for her quick wit, sharp tongue and the advice she gives her friends about avoiding relationships with men who don’t deserve them.
 She certainly wouldn’t fall in love with a player like Malakai Korede, no matter how much chemistry they have.
 But when the pair find themselves “dating” in order to maintain their reputations, Kiki’s ideas about love are tested.
 Bolu Babalola’s sexy, hilarious debut novel was an instant bestseller and a Reese’s Book Club pick.

 2. Love on the Brain by Ali Hazelwood (2022)